 Student procedures for requesting an ESA

-Students with disabilities who request an Emotional Support Animal (ESA) in Housing must submit an Emotional Support Animal Request Form and provide medical documentation showing that the animal is prescribed as part of an ongoing treatment plan.
+Students with disabilities who request an Emotional Support Animal (ESA) in Housing must submit an Emotional Support Animal Request Application and provide medical documentation showing that the animal is prescribed as part of an ongoing treatment plan.

 SIU will accept and consider requests for accommodations in University Housing at any time.
 The individual making the request for accommodations should contact Disability Support Services (DSS) as soon as practicably possible before moving into University Housing.
 However, if the request for accommodation is made fewer than 60 days before the individual intends to move into University Housing, SIU cannot guarantee that it will be able to meet the individual’s accommodation needs during the first semester or term of occupancy.